Taiwanese & Balinese Scooter Norms

 Since I ride in the USA in ways affected by what’s common in Bali.
 I also do some ‘mental imports’ of norms from Taiwan in some specific ways.

-Lets discuss Taiwanese norms first.
+Lets discuss some norms common to Taiwan, first.

 I once had a 24 hour layover there, and it wasn’t my first time in the city, so I already knew I was looking forward to exploring it.